fasteddy516/CircuitPython_JoystickXL/README.rst

 Testing JoystickXL Devices
 ==========================
+Not all platforms/games/applications support joystick devices with high input counts.  **Before you spend any time writing code or building hardware for a custom controller, you should make sure the software that you want to use it with is compatible.**

-JoystickXL has a built-in testing module that can be run right from the CircuitPython REPL to verify compatibility with an operating system, game or application - *no input wiring or code.py required!*
+Fortunately, JoystickXL has a built-in testing module that can be run right from the CircuitPython REPL to verify compatibility with an operating system, game or application - *no input wiring or code.py required!*

 See the
 `compatibility and testing documentation <https://circuitpython-joystickxl.readthedocs.io/en/latest/start.html#verifying-compatibility>`_